 The terms of a grant agreement may be adjusted under certain circumstances.
-Depending on the scope, adjustments are of two types: an amendment to the grant agreement or a revision to the work plan approved with the grant agreement.
-All amendments and work plan revisions must be finalized prior to the expiration of the grant agreement.
+Depending on the scope, adjustments are of two types: a revision to the work plan approved with the grant agreement or an amendment to the grant agreement.
+All work plan revisions and grant agreement amendments must be finalized prior to the expiration of the grant agreement.
 Be sure to submit requests to BWSR three to six months prior to grant expiration.
 Requests received after the expiration of the grant agreement must be denied.